Fix to prevent proxy credentials transmission

 A bug in 3.6.9 caused the agent to not reset correctly after server-side config changes.
 New settings would not be received without a full process restart.
 This has been fixed.

-A blacklist helps the agent avoid starting during rake tasks.
+A deny list helps the agent avoid starting during rake tasks.
 Some default RSpec tasks were missing.
 Thanks for the contribution Kohei Hasegawa!

 Experimental Rubinius 2.x support

 The agent is now being tested against the latest version of Rubinius.
 While support is still considered experimental, you can track the progress at https://docs.newrelic.com/docs/ruby/rubinius for up to date status.